 - Infusion used for itches and psoriasis.

-- Internally, used as diuretic and as solvent for vesical calculi.
+- Decoction of plant used as diuretic and as solvent for vesical calculi.

 - Leaf juice and bruised leaves applied to wounds and atonic ulcers.

-- Whole plant used in treatment of dysentery.
+- Whole plant used in treatment of dysentery and rheumatism.

 - Leaves, mixed with Blumea balsamifera and Tamarindus indica, used to prepare aromatic baths for convalescents, rheumatics and pregnant women.